dave1010/til/javascript/checking-if-a-js-module-is-being-ran-directly.md

 In Python, it's common to use `if __name__ == "__main__"` to determine whether a script is being run standalone or being imported.
 I wanted to achieve something similar in JavaScript to allow for both importing styles for use in other parts of an application and running the script directly to test the styles.

 ### The JavaScript Way
-In JavaScript, especially when using ES Modules, you can use `import.meta.main`.
+In JavaScript, especially when using ES Modules, you can use [`import.meta.main`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta).
 This property is true if the script is run directly, which seemed like the perfect counterpart to Python’s approach.
-However, when I was compiling my JavaScript code using Bun (a modern JavaScript runtime like Node.js), just using `import.meta.main` wasn't sufficient due to the way Bun handles module compilation.

-### The Solution
+However, when I was compiling my JavaScript code using [Bun](https://bun.sh/) (a modern JavaScript runtime like Node.js), just using `import.meta.main` wasn't sufficient due to the way Bun handles module compilation.

-To accurately determine the context when compiled, I added an extra check: `import.meta.file === 'chalkStyles.ts'`.
+To accurately determine the context when compiled, I added an extra check: `import.meta.file === 'styles.ts'`.
 This check ensures that not only is the file executed as the main entry point, but it is also specifically the `chalkStyles.ts` file, avoiding any misinterpretation when multiple files are involved in the compilation.

-Implementing this dual check allowed me to flexibly use the `styles` module while confidently testing it as a standalone script.
-This approach highlights a subtle but significant difference in handling modular JavaScript code, especially when using modern tools like Bun that affect the execution context.
+Implementing this dual check allowed me to flexibly use the `styles` module while quickly testing it as a standalone script.